-The recorded Plat for some filings may restrict access from some Lots onto certain streets ("Restricted Lots").
-All persons or entities having any interest in any of the Restricted Lots are required to arrange and maintain any drives, dwelling, or other structures so that ingress and egress to and from their Lot(s) complies with the restrictions shown on the recorded plat and the approved Development Plan.
+The recorded Pplat for some filings may restrict access from some lotLots onto certain specified streets (.
+These are called "Restricted Lots").
+All persons or entities having any interest in any of the Restricted Lots are required to and shall arrange and maintain any drives, dwelling, or other structures so that ingress and egress to and from their Lot(s) is in compliancecomplies with the restrictions shown on the recorded plat and the approved Development Plan.
 Extension or expansion of driveways requires AC approval.
 Any approved driveway expansion shall not be intended to promote the parking or storage of any vehicle off the driveway on a side yard.
-The AC will review requests for circular driveways on a case-by-case basis with consideration given to, but not necessarily limited to, the setback of the home from the street, and the size of the Lot and distance of street frontage.
-On corner Lots, the driveways should be set back from the corner a minimum of thirty feet (30') from the intersection of the corner street.
-The width of the driveway shall not exceed twenty-four feet (24') at the curb.
+The AC will review requests for circular driveways on a case-by-case basis with consideration given to, but not necessarily limited to, the setback of the home from the street, and the size of the lotLot and distance of street frontage.
+On corner lotLots, the driveways should be set back from the corner a minimum of 30-thirty feet (30') from the intersection of the corner street.
+The width of the driveway shall not exceed twenty-four feet (24') feet at the curb.

-Section 3.10 Garage Doors.
+Section 3.109 Garage Doors.

-Garage doors shall be kept closed except when being used to permit ingress and egress to or from the garage to deter unwanted neighborhood theft and maintain a pleasing appearance at the front of the home, unless the garage is being actively attended for cleaning, etc.
+Garage doors shall be kept closed except when being used to permit ingress and egress to or from the garage in an effort toto deter unwanted neighborhood theft and maintain a pleasing appearance at the front of the residencehome, unless the garage is being actively attended for cleaning, etc.